Open Source · Claude Code Skill · Domain-Agnostic · v1.0.3

 → Features

-Karpathy's autoresearch principles, generalized for any work — now with a planning wizard.
+Karpathy's autoresearch principles, generalized for any work — with planning wizard and security audit.

 Plan Wizard (v1.0.2)